practicalgo/website/content/code.md

 section.

-You can also clone the git repostiory from [here](https://github.com/practicalgo/book-exercise-solutions/).
+You can also clone the git repository from [here](https://github.com/practicalgo/book-exercise-solutions/).